borksh/bork/docs/_types/file.md

 ---
 name: file
+removable: true
 ---
-asserts the presence, checksum, owner and permissions of a file
+asserts the presence, checksum, owner and permissions of a file. when removing, deletes the target file.

 ### Usage